SchlossLab/Sovacool_OptiFit_mSphere_2022/paper/paper.md

 strategy creates as high quality OTUs as *de novo* clustering yet at a faster run time, and fits far more query sequences than the database strategy.

-![ The median MCC score, fraction of query sequences that mapped in closed-reference clustering, and runtime in seconds from repeating each clustering method 100 times.
-Each dataset was split into a reference and query fraction.
-Reference sequences were selected via a simple random sample, weighting sequences by relative abundance, or weighting by similarity to other sequences in the dataset.
-With the simple random sample method, dataset splitting was repeated with reference fractions ranging from 10% to 90% of the dataset and for 100 random seeds. *De novo* clustering each dataset with OptiClust is also shown for comparison.](figures/results_split-1.png)

 While we initially tested this strategy using a 50% split of the data into reference and query fractions, we next investigated whether there